wilstrup/sr-oligo-gapmer/blog_post.md

 People have used machine learning methods to understand the relation between LNA ASO sequence structures and toxicity ([Hagedorn et al](10.1089/nat.2013.0436), [Stanton et al](https://doi.org/10.1089/nat.2012.0366), [Papargyri et al](https://doi.org/10.1016/j.omtn.2019.12.011)).
 In this blogpost we aim at contributing to these efforts by applying a novel method using symbolic regression: the [QLattice](https://www.abzu.ai/).

 The QLattice is a symbolic regression algorithm designed to find the simplest mathematical relationship that will explain observations.
-One can find more about it [here](https://docs.abzu.ai/).
+One can find out more about it [here](https://docs.abzu.ai/).

 In summary, the crux of this blogpost will be to try to answer the following question: